timingsniper/timingsniper/README.md

 ### Hi there 👋
+🔭 Current undergrad student at Peking University, Class of 2024 🌱 Majoring in Computer Science, Intelligence Science and Technology 💬 Currently also a developer of Visual Novel Game <내일도, 맑음>

+So... why are you here?

 <!--
 **timingsniper/timingsniper** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.